QuixThe2nd/universal-plugin-repo/README.md

 Make sure you only install plugins you recognise.

 # Contribution
-If you find one that isn't included please take a few minutes to add it to sources.txt and create a pull request.
+If you find a plugin that isn't included please take a few minutes to add it to sources.txt and create a pull request.